DandelionBold/BlockCore/docs/learning/prerequisites/concepts.md

 - **Vertices**: 3D points in space
 - **Meshes**: Collections of vertices forming shapes
 - **Shaders**: Programs that run on GPU

+**Real Example**: [MineWorld](https://github.com/DandelionBold/MineWorld) renders thousands of voxel blocks in real-time, converting 3D world data into the 2D image you see on screen.

+**📖 Related Terms**: See [Glossary](../reference/glossary.md) for detailed definitions of vertices, meshes, shaders, and other graphics terms.
 - **Textures**: Images applied to surfaces

 ### 3. Coordinate Systems